The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 Similarly, you are no longer exempt if you switch from these visas or nonimmigrants to resident alien status.

-If a nonresident is a full-time student at a US educational institution, the exemption period will cover the first 5 calendar years that they spent in the US.
+If a nonresident is a full-time student at a U.S. educational institution, the exemption period will cover the first 5 calendar years that they spent in the U.S.

 If they are not a full-time student, they will be exempt for the first two years.

-International students will be considered Resident Aliens for Tax Purposes in the US when the exemption period ends.
+International students will be considered Resident Aliens for Tax Purposes in the U.S. when the exemption period ends.
 This also means that they will be subject to the withholding of FICA tax.

 However, if they remain as students, they may still be exempt from making FICA contributions.
 This is only the case if they become resident students who perform services for an educational institution for the benefit of the institution and they perform the services while enrolled as a student.

 During any period where the student is in ‘practical training’ allowed by USCIS, the five-year exemption for eligible full-time students on an F-1, J-1 or M-1 visa still applies.
+This is only the case if they are still classified as a nonresident alien for tax purposes.

 There are also some employment types that are exempt from FICA contributions, for example: